 Along with its elevated driving position, the Carens offers a manually adjusting seat and a height and reach adjustable steering wheel as standard, so getting comfortable isn’t a problem.
 As is often the case with MPVs, large rear pillars obstruct the view backwards.
 A rear-view camera and parking sensors – standard on the car’s 2 trim spec – pretty much eradicate that problem.
 Higher spec 4 trim cars come with front parking sensors too, as well as a neat self-parking system that does all the work for you.

 The Carens’ trim levels couldn’t be simpler.
-The entry-level 1 model comes with cruise control, Bluetooth and a USB socket, while level 2 and 3 versions add a 7-inch colour touchscreen with DAB radio, Apple CarPlay and Android Auto, plus a rear-view camera and built-in sat nav.
-Top of the range cars with trim 4 get a larger touchscreen and a panoramic sunroof.
+The entry-level 1 model comes with cruise control, Bluetooth and a USB socket, while level 2 and 3 versions add a seven-inch colour touchscreen with DAB radio, Apple CarPlay and Android Auto, plus a rear-view camera and built-in sat nav.
+Top-of-the-range cars with trim 4 get a larger touchscreen and a panoramic sunroof.